dwomble/EDMC-NeutronDancer/README.md

 # Navl's Neutron Dancer

-This plugin's purpose is to make neutron jumping easier by plotting a route using [Spansh](https://www.spansh.co.uk/plotter) within EDMC and automatically copying the next waypoint in that route to your clipboard.
+This plugin makes neutron jumping easier by plotting a route using [Spansh](https://www.spansh.co.uk/plotter) within EDMC and automatically copying the next waypoint in that route to your clipboard.

 The goal of this fork is support for the new 6x overcharge of the Caspian and a cleaner UI.